#child-development

 How did a simple rubber nipple become a "soul-destroying" moral threat?
 Corn and Herman dive into the pacifier's scandalous past.

-#440: Beyond the Diaper Log: AI and Your Baby's Developing Brain
+#440: Beyond the Diaper Log: From Tracking to Understanding Your Baby's Brain

 Move past the spreadsheet.
 Discover how AI tools provide deep neurological insights into your baby’s development and the "mental leaps" at seven mo...